BSPREDDY/todo-app/todo-app/README.md

 - anyone can create a todo
 - anyone can see their existing todos
-- any can mark a todo as done
+- anyone can mark a todo as done